 The following steps are necessary during the activation process:

-I.) An app on a mobile device is required to generate your access codes.
-Please download one of the following applications: Google Authenticator, Duo Mobile, Authy oder Microsoft Authenticator.
+1.)
+An extra app for authentification on a mobile device is required to generate your access codes.
+Please download, for example one of the following applications: Google Authenticator, Duo Mobile, Authy oder Microsoft Authenticator.

 Get an app that generates your access codes

-II.)
-Open the previously downloaded app and click on the plus symbol to add a new account.
-Afterward, scan the QR code that is displayed on Stackfield.
+2.)
+Open the previously downloaded authentication app and click on the plus symbol to add a new account.
+Afterward, scan the QR code that is displayed in your personal instructions on Stackfield.
+(Attention: Do not scan the "sample" code shown here!)

 Scan the QR code displayed on Stackfield

-III.)
+3.)
 Now, a 6-digit code will be generated.
-Simply copy and paste it into the intended field and click "Verify and Activate".
+Simply copy and paste it into the corresponding field in your personal instructions on Stackfield and click "Verify and Activate".

 Enter the generated verification code when logging in

 4.)
 Finally, your backup codes will be displayed.
 Make sure to store them somewhere safely outside of Stackfield!

 IMPORTANT: Why is that necessary?
 In case you lose access to your mobile phone or have any problems with your access codes, the backup codes, which were created during the activation of the two-factor authentification, are the only possibility to access your account.
 Save and / or print your backup codes multiple times and keep them safe!
 Do not send the codes unencrypted, as they can be used to log into your account!

 It is best to print out your backup codes